I3A-NavSys/utrafman_sim/docs/install.md

 ### Compiling ROS messages with MATLAB

-To compile custom ROS messages perform the following steps:
+To compile custom ROS messages, perform the following steps:

 1. Open MATLAB.

 2. Go to the folder `utrafman_sim/src/matlab/tools/` (the complete path in Ubuntu should be `/opt/ros/noetic/share/utrafman_sim/src/matlab/tools/`).

 3. Edit the script `UTRAFMAN_init.m`.
-If you are working with several machines, you may set these values in function of the user or machine names:
+If you are working with several machines, you may set these values according to the user or machine names:

    - Set variable **ROS_MASTER_IP** with the IP of your machine.

-      If you are running ROS/Gazebo and MATLAB on the same computer, you can set it to either `localhost` or `127.0.0.1`.
-If you are using a two-computer setup, set the actual IP address of the computer where ROS/Gazebo is running.
+      If you run ROS/Gazebo and MATLAB on the same computer, you can set it to either `localhost` or `127.0.0.1`.
+If you use a two-computer setup, set the actual IP address of the computer where ROS/Gazebo is running.
-      >You can obtain your IP number employing the command `ifconfig`.
+      >You can obtain your IP number by employing the command `ifconfig`.
       >You could find more information about how to configure MATLAB ROS_MASTER IP address in Matlab [here](https://es.mathworks.com/help/ros/ug/get-started-with-ros.html).

-   - Set variable **UTRAFMAN_DIR** with the path of the folder where your simulation installation resides.
+   - Set variable **UTRAFMAN_DIR** with the folder path where your simulation installation resides.

      >Default value will be `/opt/ros/noetic/share/utrafman_sim/src/`.
-Change this variable if U-TRAFMAN installation is in another directory, or when using a different OS.
+Change this variable if U-TRAFMAN installation is in another directory or when using a different OS.

 4. Run the script `ros_custom_message_compiler_MATLAB.m`.
 It may take several minutes.
 If everything is correct, you should see a message in the MATLAB console saying `Build succeeded`.

-You could find more information about how to compile custom ROS messages [here](https://es.mathworks.com/help/ros/custom-message-support.html?s_tid=CRUX_lftnav).
+You can find more information about how to compile custom ROS messages [here](https://es.mathworks.com/help/ros/custom-message-support.html?s_tid=CRUX_lftnav).